Baggerboot/BaggyBot-2/README.md

 task is removed, as xbuild does not support this task.

-An easy (linux-only) way to run this task is by running `build.sh`, which generates the right version number, inserts it into `Version.cs`, and then builds `baggybot-mono.sln` with xbuild as normal.
+An easy (linux-only) way to run this task is by running `build.sh`, which generates the right version number, inserts it into `Version.cs`, and then builds `baggybot-mono.sln` with xbuild under the release configuration.

 Now you can build the project, running either `xbuild` or `msbuild`, depending on whether you want to build the project using the Mono or the Microsoft compiler.
 No additional arguments are required.